funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: False
         --less                Output less informations on screen.
                                 Configured value: False
-        -n, --no-files        Switch the value of the production of output files.
+        -nf, --no-files       Switch the value of the production of output files.
                                 Configured value: False
         -nl, --no-logs        Switch the value of the production of logs files in the case we encounter some errors.
                                 Configured value: False